TomasSanchezMachado/itinerarIA-Backend/api-documentation.md

 }
 ```

-Validation Notes
+**Validation Notes:**

 - name:
-  - 'Name must be a string'
+  - Must be a string
-  - 'Name is required'
+  - Required
-  - 'Name must be at least 3 characters'
+  - Must be at least 3 characters
 - age:

-  - 'Age must be a number'
+  - Must be a number
+  - Required
-  - 'age must be between 1 and 3 digits'
+  - Must be between 1 and 3 digits
 - disability:
-  - 'Disability must be a boolean'
+  - Must be a boolean

-Response Codes
+  - Required

+**Response Codes:**

-200 OK: Participant successfully updated
+- 200 OK: Participant successfully updated
-400 Bad Request: Invalid participant data
+- 400 Bad Request: Invalid participant data
-401 Unauthorized: Authentication required
+- 401 Unauthorized: Authentication required
-404 Not Found: Participant not found
+- 404 Not Found: Participant not found
-500 Internal Server Error: Error updating participant
+- 500 Internal Server Error: Server error

-Response Body (Success - 200 OK)
+**Response Body (Success - 200 OK):**

 ```json
 {